abdulsamad/frontend-fun/README.md

 ### :sparkles: Features
 - Preview HTML, CSS, and JavaScript with live reload and use it for practice or quick mockups
-- Backup data and Restore from anywhere with UID
+- Backup and Restore data from anywhere with UID
+- Offline Support
 - Word Wrap on Code Editor

 ### Installation